Aleydis Van De Moortel

 - President of the East Tennessee Society of the Archaeological Institute of America, 2017-2018

-- Fulbright Campus Interview panel, Office of National Scholarships and Fellowships, UTK, 2017
+- Fulbright Campus Interview panel, Office of National Scholarships and Fellowships, UT, 2017, 2018

-- Internal reviewer for Institute for Aegean Prehistory Academic Press, Publications of the Austrian Academy of Sciences, University Press Università Ca' Foscari, Venice, American Journal of Archaeology, Hesperia: Journal of the American School of Classical Studies at Athens, Journal of Archaeological Science, International Journal of Nautical Archaeology, Journal of Maritime Archaeology, Relicta: Journal of the Flemish Archaeological Heritage Institute, Mouseion: Journal of the Classical Association of Canada, Bulletin de Correspondance Hellénique
+- Internal reviewer for Institute for Aegean Prehistory Academic Press, Publications of the Austrian Academy of Sciences, University Press Università Ca' Foscari, Venice, American Journal of Archaeology, Hesperia: Journal of the American School of Classical Studies at Athens, Journal of Archaeological Science, International Journal of Nautical Archaeology, Journal of Maritime Archaeology, Relicta: Journal of the Flemish Archaeological Heritage Institute, Mouseion: Journal of the Classical Association of Canada, Bulletin de Correspondance Hellénique, Creta Antica: Journal of the Centro di Archeologia Cretese, University of Catania, Italy, Archaeologia Austriaca, Annuario della Scuola Archeologica di Atene: Journal of Italian School of Archaeology at Athens, Arts (Basel, Switzerland), Springer Press, Athens University Review of Archaeology, Rivista di Archeologia (Ca' Foscari University, Venice)

-- Grant reviewer for NSF, NEH, and Fonds voor Wetenschappelijk Onderzoek (Science Foundation of Flanders, Belgium)
+- Grant reviewer for NSF, NEH, Fonds voor Wetenschappelijk Onderzoek (Science Foundation of Flanders, Belgium), and FNRS - Fonds de la Recherche Scientifique (Science Foundation of Wallonia-Brussels, Belgium), National Science Center, Poland”

 - External reviewer No. 146081 for faculty recruitment and promotion in the General Registry Apella, Greece